-How to make beeswax candles with raw beeswax in mason jars.
+How to make mason jar beeswax candles with raw beeswax.
 It’s such an easy DIY project to do and who can resist that subtle lovely smell of melting beeswax?

 I’ve always loved the scent of a burning candle, especially in the cold months of winter.
 There’s nothing like the beautiful flicker of soft candlelight and soothing scent.
 I’ve always bought my candles already made but when I found out how easy they were to make, I started making my own.